 You want to know the Weather in Rauha during the 13th IMWA Congress?
 If yes, click this link to the Weather Report.

-We are looking forward to seeing and working with you next week!
+We are glad to work with you this week!

 Mining and reliable mine water management are of outstanding importance for the Finnish and worldwide mining industry.
 IMWA 2017’s Congress theme will be “Mine Water & Circular Economy” which will be presented in 243 oral and poster presentations.
 Circular economy means, “closing the loop” of product life-cycles by improving recycling and re-use.
 In case of mine water, this means that mining wastes and mine water are used to extract valuable materials, such as metals, fertilizers or adsorbents for waste water purification.
 We are expecting high caliber presentations about this subject, but every mine water related theme will be covered during IMWA’s 13th congress.